timmywil/grunt-npmcopy/README.md

 Type: `Boolean`
 Default value: `false`

-Report any modules in your package.json that have not been configured to copy at least one file with `npmcopy`.
+To help ensure you didn't miss any, report any modules in your package.json that have not been configured to copy at least one file with `npmcopy`.

 #### options.copyOptions
 Type: `Object`